History of Nahuatl: 1767–1821

 This stage, considered by Garibay to be the time of "systematic decadence" or "dissolve", begins with the attempt of Cardinal Francisco de Lorenzana, archbishop of Mexico, to radicalize a change in state language policy on 6 October 1769, issuing a famous pastoral letter on the languages of New Spain, referring to them as "a contagious disease that separates the Indians from social intercourse with the Spaniards.
 It is a plague that perverts the dogmas of our Holy Faith."

 Among the causes of the beginning of the decadence, there are also the expulsion of the Jesuits two years earlier, which led to the exile of a large number of scholars of the Aztec language, such as Clavijero himself, and the absolutist policy of the Bourbons with King Charles III of Spain, since power in the Spanish Empire was centralized trying to avoid bilingualism.
 A decree of Charles III on 10 May 1770 established the creation of new educational centers completely in Spanish for the indigenous nobility and with this he tried to remove the classic Nahuatl as a literary language.

 From this decree, the idea began to spread among the people that one could only preach in Spanish.
 Rafael Sandoval, a priest who wrote the Arte de la lengua mexicana of 1810, records that the decree of King Charles III establishes "that the opinion was not and could not be that for now the peoples would be left without ministers of the language," along who also believes that those people spreading the idea of only preaching in Spanish "voluntarily close their eyes so as not to see on the same decree."

 The imposition of Spanish hardly affected the linguistic situation of the time.
 Therefore, it is inferred that the implementation of these policies was moderate.
-In fact, Sandoval indicates that "before Mr. D. Carlos himself stated quite the opposite in the following year of 1777, endowing the chairs of Mexicano and Otomi languages in the Royal College of Tepotzotlan," showing a different attitude of the king seven years later of the decree.
+In fact, Sandoval indicates that "before Mr. D. Carlos himself stated quite the opposite in the following year of 1777, endowing the chairs of Nahuatl and Otomi languages in the Royal College of Tepotzotlan," showing a different attitude of the king seven years later of the decree.

 The indigenous and Nahuatl-speaking situation at the beginning of the independence movement had actually been sustained since 65% of the population was indigenous out of the 6 million inhabitants of the country and the Aztec language continued to be the lingua franca of New Spain.
 Demographic indicators show a growth parallel to that of the mestizo population in Mexico.
 Furthermore, Spanish courts still admitted Nahuatl testimonies and documentation as evidence in trials, with court translators expounding in Spanish.